beca-g/bank-tech-test/README.md

 | Transaction | - date<br>- type<br>- amount          |                                          |
 | Statement   |                                       | - print                                    |

-* I then took pen to papaer and diagrammed and predicted how they would work together.
+* I then took pen to paper and diagrammed and predicted how they would work together.

 ![](https://imgur.com/KElJW1V.png)